tonghuikang/codecomp/README.md

 # Regarding leetcode
 There is a leetcode contest every Sunday.
 It starts at 10:30 am Singapore time and lasts for 90 minutes.

-The problems are well-written and usually is not a mere duplicate of what you can find on the Internet.
+The problems are usually well-written and usually are not a mere duplicate of what you can find on the Internet.
 There are four questions.
 The first question is simple.
-The next three questions are more difficult and its difficult varies.
+The next three questions are more difficult and its difficulty varies.

 One question is on binary trees, or uses binary trees.
 Some training is necessary to understand how to use them.
 Binary trees are constructed from an array and can be deconstructed and be represented by an array.